Skip to Content

 Ginger-Spiced Thumbprint Cookies with Champagne Jelly

-Home » RECIPES » Recipes by Course » Desserts » Cookies, Bars & Breads » Ginger-Spiced Thumbprint Cookies with Champagne Jelly
+Home » Recipe Index » Recipes by Course » Desserts and Sweets » Cookies, Bars & Breads » Ginger-Spiced Thumbprint Cookies with Champagne Jelly

 Thumbprint cookies are iconic around Christmas time and no other cookies can compete with the simplicity and amount of flexibility in flavors they offer.
 These ginger-spiced thumbprint cookies can be filled with endless possibilities, but using a jewel-toned champagne jelly makes them shimmer and sparkle for the holiday cookie tray.